 Exclusive previews and one-off experiences from just €5 a month

-"Airplane meets Hall’s Pictorial Weekly …Moy and Ennis delivering deeply enjoyable and impeccable performances… have you cracking a rib with laughter….
+"Airplane meets Hall’s Pictorial Weekly… Have you cracking a rib with laughter.
 Only in Ireland could you get a hijacking this ridiculous.
 Or this hilarious.
 Or this much fun."
-The Arts Review ****
+The Arts Review

 Verdant Productions present